-Members are encouraged to participate in the Board meetings held the 3rd Sunday of each month at 5:30pm.
-Location announced on the website calendar.
+Members are encouraged to participate in the Board meetings typically held the 3rd Sunday of each month at 5:30 pm.
+Actual date and location announced on the website calendar.
 If you have a subject or wish to speak with the board, please use the form at the bottom of this page to notify us of your request.

 Chairperson, Bert Pineda has a BS degree in Engineering from the University of Arkansas and has over 35 years’ experience working in the Oil and Gas Industry in Illinois and Texas.
 He is the proud father of three, two boys and a girl.
 His daughter began rowing with RCTW in 2014 and was also a collegiate rower.
 His youngest son is now a member of RCTW’s competitive team.
 While in Chicago he served two terms on the Board of Director’s for the Girl Scout Council of Western Chicago.
 He enjoyed sailing on Lake Michigan and participated in several Tour de Farms, MS 150 bike rides.
 He enjoys woodworking, cooking, skiing, travel and spending time with his family.